paulsengroup/hictk/docs/installation_src.rst

   # Do not pass -G Ninja if you want CMake to use make instead of ninja
   # Use clang whenever possible, as that usually leads to significantly faster hictk binaries.
-  # If clang is not installed on your machine, then replace clang and clang++ with e.g. gcc and g++
+  # If clang is not installed on your machine, then replace clang and clang++ with e.g., gcc and g++
   # -DCMAKE_C_COMPILER=gcc
   # -DCMAKE_CXX_COMPILER=g++
   cmake -DCMAKE_BUILD_TYPE=Release \